react-keycloak/react-keycloak/packages/razzle/README.md

 ## Examples

-See inside `examples/razzle-app` for a sample implementation.
+See inside `examples/razzle-app` folder of [`@react-keycloak/react-keycloak-examples`](https://github.com/react-keycloak/react-keycloak-examples) repository for a sample implementation.

 ## Contributors